-We have put together a list of frequently asked questions to help you fulfil your responsibilities.
+We have put together a list of frequently asked questions to help you fulfill your responsibilities.
 We are grateful for the work of the Presbytery Office and Uniting Mission Education (NSW/ACT) in putting this together.

 The Constitution and Regulations of the Uniting Church, and the Manual for Meetings, can be found here.

-The responsibilities of your local Church Council are specified but are also linked or inter-related to the other councils within the Uniting Church, each of which has its own responsibilities.
+The responsibilities of your local Church Council are described there, but are also linked or inter-related to the other councils within the Uniting Church, each of which has its own responsibilities.
 ‘UCA pyramids’ are one useful way of illustrating these responsibilities and relationships: free to download from CTM Resourcing, they are easy to print and put together, and an explanation of the pyramids is also available.